A monster was born in that evening fog, a monster that ate elves and humans and bears and anything that fell into its path.

 When he woke, he found himself lying on the trampled snow, the faces of those same people looking back at him.
 “I’m here,” he croaked out weakly before he saw the darkness was gone.

 “This magic stuff is serious horse dung,” Giles complained to no one in particular.
-He looked shaken.
-“One minute there, and then this fog rolled in and he was gone.
+“One minute we were just standing there and then this fog rolled in and our lord was gone.
 Then the lions were everywhere, dragging us off.”

 The Count clutched his cane as they dragged him back into the house.
 He said little as the healer Elanore came to his side, her face anxious as she looked for signs of injuries.